Connect with others who understand.

 “The hysterectomy helped me a lot,” said another member.

-“I had a total hysterectomy and I had relief for about three-and-a-half years.
-I never felt regret,” a MyEndometriosisTeam member wrote.
-“Though I guess there have been two or three times when I felt sad to not be able to have more kids.”
+Another MyEndometriosisTeam member said, “I had a total hysterectomy, and I had relief for about three and a half years.
+I never felt regret.
+Though I guess there have been two or three times when I felt sad about not being able to have more kids.”

-Drawbacks of Hysterectomy
+Drawbacks of a Hysterectomy

-“I’m four years post-radical hysterectomy,” wrote another member.
-“I just had endometriosis excision surgery with a specialist and it was found in three areas.”
+Another wrote, “I’m four years post-radical hysterectomy.
+I just had endometriosis excision surgery with a specialist, and it was found in three areas.”

 Talk Openly With Your Doctors